This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 Ketosis isn’t harmful, unlike ketoacidosis, a medical condition that is life-threatening affecting uncontrolled type 1 diabetics.

-Hence, the ketogenic diet is often associated with low-carb diet, which in fact, is done to ‘force’ your body to use fat more maximally as an energy source.
+Hence, the ketogenic diet is often associated with a low-carb diet, which in fact, is done to ‘force’ your body to use fat more maximally as an energy source.

 For what to eat see our LCHF foods for a ketogenic diet.

 Diet Soda and Insulin

 If you’re diabetic then usually you have more attention to consuming excess sugars and what foods are best for you.

 Some refuse to touch all soda or prefer to sweeten up with sweeteners such as aspartame or sucralose.